multisynq/react-together/website/src/pages/Documentation/pricing/PRICING.md

 For those with high-traffic applications, our clever Synchronizer technology often results in lower costs compared to traditional solutions.
 How?
 Synchronizers have a few tricks up our sleeve:

-1. Deterministic Magic: Thanks to the innovative tech from Croquet & Multisynq, a significant portion of what would normally be network traffic never leaves your user’s device.
+1.  **Deterministic Magic**: Thanks to the innovative tech from Croquet & Multisynq, a significant portion of what would normally be network traffic never leaves your user’s device.
-2. On-Device Processing: Rough estimates suggest that about 1/3 of the typical traffic becomes "on-device, on-silicon traffic."
+2.  **On-Device Processing**: Rough estimates suggest that about 1/3 of the typical traffic becomes "on-device, on-silicon traffic."
 This means it's processed locally, never touching the network.

 ### Earn money from React Together